Windows for Listed Buildings by Hugo Carter

 Do I need planning permission to change the windows in a listed building?

 Listed buildings are the not the same as buildings in a conservation area, so planning permission is not typically required to make changes.
 However, this does not mean that property owners can make whatever changes they want.
 Property owners are required to seek what is called listed building consent before making alterations to their property.
 Otherwise, they will have committed a punishable criminal offence.

-When you’re ready to make changes to your windows, contact our offices first.
-We work with a local architect who interfaces with Local Authorities to ensure your project receives consent and runs smoothly from start to finish.
+So when you’re ready to make changes to your windows, contact our offices first to speak with one of our highly trained and experienced engineers.
+We also partner with a local architect who works with Local Authorities to ensure your project receives consent and runs smoothly from start to finish.